orhunguven/vagrant/Readme.md

+<h3>This is a basic Ansible-Git Automation Project</h3>
-This project includes [Vagrant-Ansible-GitHub-Nginx-Supervisor-Gunicorn-Python] chain in general.
+This project includes [Vagrant-Ansible-GitHub-Nginx-Supervisor-Gunicorn-Python] automation chain in general.

+Thanks to this automation, you can view and share changes on your flask-python application in agile way without any "works on my machine" conflict.
+This automation downloads necessary files, repositories and places them into the required folder structures, which created by ansible.

 Ansible automation will install the packages below: